mariuszmspace/my-links/README.md

 - [Alpine Linux](https://alpinelinux.org/) - Super minimal BusyBox based Linux distro, perfect for hosting containers -- `various lang`
 - [Anchore](https://github.com/anchore/anchore-engine) - A centralized service for inspection, analysis and certification of container images -- `Golang`
 - [appscale](https://github.com/AppScale/appscale) - Open source implementation of Google App Engine -- `Python`
-- [Awesome Docker](https://github.com/veggiemonk/awesome-docker) - Massive Docker collection -- `collection`
 - [Buildah](https://github.com/containers/buildah) - A low-level interface to core-utils, build container images with the scripting language of your choice without using Dockerfiles, compare to Podman -- `Golang`
 - [cadvisor](https://github.com/google/cadvisor) - Analyzes resource usage and performance characteristics of running containers -- `Golang`
 - [cert-manager](https://github.com/jetstack/cert-manager) - Automate the management and issuance of TLS certificates from various issuing sources -- `Golang`
-- [Cilium](https://github.com/cilium/cilium) - Transparently secure layer 7 services, communicate based on identity groups, load balancing, BPF-level for performance and instrumentation & more -- `Golang`
+- [Cilium](https://github.com/cilium/cilium) - Transparently secure layer 7 services, communicate based on identity groups, load balancing, eBPF-level for performance and instrumentation & more -- `Golang`
 - [Clear Linux](https://clearlinux.org/) - New name for Clear Containers, attempts combine the security advantages of VMs with the deployment advantages of containers -- `various lang`
 - [ClusterCloner](https://github.com/doitintl/ClusterCloner) - Reads the Kubernetes clusters in one location (optionally filtering by labels) and clones them into another (or just outputs JSON as a dry run), to/from AWS, GCP, and Azure -- `Golang`
 - [CodeReady Containers](https://github.com/code-ready/crc) - Run OpenShift 4.x locally on your laptop, RECOMMENDED -- `various lang`